dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 ## Install the Secret Manager tool

-The Secret Manager tool is bundled with the .NET Core CLI as of .NET Core SDK 2.1.300.
+The Secret Manager tool is bundled with the .NET Core CLI in .NET Core SDK 2.1.300 or later.
 For .NET Core SDK versions before 2.1.300, tool installation is necessary.

 > [!TIP]
 > Run `dotnet --version` from a command shell to see the installed .NET Core SDK version number.